 The agenda below is based on the "Sections" included in the Farm to Early Care and Education (ECE) Learning Collaborative Orientation.
-This Learning Session, as well as the Farm to ECE selfassessment Orientation, are optional.
+This Learning Session, as well as the Farm to ECE self-assesment Orientation, are optional.
 You can choose whether to offer these Learning Sessions or not based on the experiences of the ECE programs participating in your Learning Collaborative.
 If participants have never participated in a Learning Collaborative, it will be helpful to offer this orientation.
 If participants have participated in a Learning Collaborative before, such as the Better Together Learning Collaboratives, you can skip this session and use the abbreviated slides in Learning Session 1 that recap the highlights of a Learning Collaborative.

-- Introduce participants to the Learning Collaborative - Explain the expectations of participation in the Learning Collaborative - Orient participants to the three focus areas of Farm to Early Care and Education
+- · Introduce participants to the Learning Collaborative - Explain the expectations of participation in the Learning Collaborative - Orient participants to the three focus areas of Farm to Early Care and Education

 Training Component/Content Estimated Time (60 minutes)

 Welcome and Introductions 10 minutes

-• Agenda

-Introductions
+Agenda Introductions

 Establishing Group Norms

 Participant Expectations

 Learning Collaborative Incentives

 Intro to ECE Learning Collaboratives 20 minutes

 Learning Collaboratives Overview

 Discussion Prompt: Have you ever participated in a learning collaborative?
 What is a Learning Collaborative?

 Learning Collaborative Content

 Learning Collaborative Structure

 Learning Collaborative Core Components

 Intro to Farm to ECE 20 minutes

 Discussion Prompt: What does Farm to ECE mean to you?

-Three Focus Areas

-Digging into the Focus Areas
+Three Focus Areas Diagric of into the Focus Areas

-Why Focus on Farm to ECE?
+Digging into the Focus AreasWhy Focus on Farm to ECE?

+, and the second

 Resources and Next Steps 10 minutes

-Resources

-Next Steps
+Resources Next Starrage

-Key Dates
+Next Steps Key Dates

 Questions

-Coach Information

 Coach Information